mathiser/RadDeploy/README.md

 - Alphabetically from yaml files in `/opt/DicomFlow/conf.d` (Defaults are in `00_default_config.yaml`)
 - Environment variables (order of occurrence).

-Configuration valiable names should be kept in capital letters to be able to easily identify them.
+Configuration variable names should be kept in capital letters to be able to easily identify them.

 ### Shared configurations
 RabbitMQ must be configured on all services using the following variables: